raicug/luna/docs/values-and-validation.md

 ## Constants

-`RegisterConstant` accepts a wider set of C++ inputs than a signature does, because it normalizes the value in your translation unit before it ever reaches the registry:
+`RegisterConstant`, and `ClassBuilder::Constant` for a value on a class table, accept a wider set of C++ inputs than a signature does, because they normalize the value in your translation unit before it ever reaches the registry:

 | Declared C++ value | Canonical type |
 |---|---|